kristienharris/kristienharris.github.io/_posts/2020-03-22-mondays-child.md

 >The child that is born on the Sabbath day
 >
->Is blithe and bonny,good and gay;
+>Is blithe and bonny, good and gay;
 >
 >Monday's child is fair of face;
 >